JStover95/FaaSr-Testing-Workflow/IMPLEMENTATION_PLAN.md

 └── run_workflow.py             # Script for triggering the workflow locally
 ```

-The user will then import `WorkflowTester` to run tests against their workflow:
+The user will then import `FaaSrWorkflowTester` to run tests against their workflow:

 ```python
 # test_integration.py